 DEPARTMENT OF BANKING

-Each month the Department is required by State law to compute and announce the ceiling rate on residential mortgages in this Commonwealth.
-This maximum rate is determined by adding 2.50 percentage points to the yield rate on long-term government bonds as published by the Federal Reserve Board or the United States Treasury, or both.
-The latest yield rate on long-term government securities is 3.25 to which was added 2.50 percentage points for a total of 5.75 that by law is rounded off to the nearest quarter at 5 3/4%.
+Each month the Department of Banking is required by State law to compute and announce the ceiling rate on residential mortgages in Pennsylvania.
+This maximum rate is determined by adding 2.50 percentage points to the yield rate on long-term government bonds as published by the Federal Reserve Board and/or the United States Treasury.
+The latest yield rate on long-term government securities is 5.34 to which was added 2.50 percentage points for a total of 7.84 that by law is rounded off to the nearest quarter at 7 3/4 %.

 No part of the information on this site may be reproduced for profit or sold for profit.

 This material has been drawn directly from the official Pennsylvania Bulletin full text database.
 Due to the limitations of HTML or differences in display capabilities of different browsers, this version may differ slightly from the official printed version.